pxmkv/Balance-Tech/readme.md

 <img src="/pics/circuit.png"  width="300" height="200">

-The bulk of the circuit design lies within a three “story”structure.
-Three PCBs with a gap of about an inch between each house all the circuitry and key parts within.
+The bulk of the circuit design lies within a three “story” structure.
+Three circuit boards with a gap of about an inch between each house all the circuitry and key parts within.
 Battery power is wired in a position that will decrease center of mass and aid in smoother balancing.
 The Buck converter allows for an adjustable power supply and the AMS1117 serves as a voltage regulator.
 Other smaller parts exist in our circuit but the critical parts are provided here

 ### Installing Libraries